tomduck/pandoc-fignos/README.md

 This version of pandoc-fignos was tested using pandoc 1.15.2 - 2.7.3, <sup>[1](#footnote1)</sup> and may be used with linux, macOS, and Windows.
 Bug reports and feature requests may be posted on the project's [Issues tracker].
 If you find pandoc-fignos useful, then please kindly give it a star [on GitHub].

-The goals of pandoc-fignos are to make cross-referencing easy, and to equally support pdf/latex, html, and epub output formats (more can be added with time).
-The output of pandoc-fignos may be customized, and helpful messages are provided when errors are detected.
+Pandoc-fignos is easy to install and use, and it equally supports pdf/latex, html, and epub output formats.
+Its output may be customized, and helpful messages are provided when errors are detected.

 See also: [pandoc-eqnos], [pandoc-tablenos]